DavidTausend/aws-bootcamp-cruddur-2023/journal/week0.md

 If you are having problems setting up the prerequired accounts or you need more guidance to startup, I strongly recommend to take a look the following videos: https://www.youtube.com/playlist?list=PLBfufR7vyJJ7k25byhRXJldB5AiwgNnWv

-# Week 0 — Billing, Architecture and Sercurity

 On this first week we